0Pavlov/crowd-monitor/model/DATABASE.md

-# This file explains the database both on technical and on a conceptional level
+# This file explains the database on both a technical and on a conceptual level

 # Technical part